uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-php-mysql.rst

 Compared to :doc:`helloworld`, Glad-I-Was-Here is a slightly more complex "guestbook" web application that uses a SQL database to store guestbook entries.
-This application has been implemented using several different programming languages and relational databases, so it can act as an example how to package UBOS apps built with various common web technologies.
+This application has been implemented using several different programming languages and relational databases, so it can act as an example how to package UBOS :term:`Apps <App>` built with various common web technologies.

 This section describes the possibly simplest-to-understand implementation using PHP and MySQL.

-If you have not already read through the :doc:`helloworld` app documentation, we recommend you do so first as we'll only discuss things in this section that were not covered before.
+If you have not already read through the :doc:`helloworld` :term:`App` documentation, we recommend you do so first as we'll only discuss things in this section that were not covered before.

-Here is a screen shot of the app in action:
+Here is a screen shot of the :term:`App` in action:

 .. image:: /images/gladiwashere-screenshot.png